Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion

+For this fixed workload, we summarize the practical implications of our measurements.
+Trapped-ion \ionq\ yields lower marginal KL in our setup, consistent with lower readout error and fewer SWAP overheads, at the cost of much longer wall-clock time per circuit.
+Superconducting \ibm\ yields shorter end-to-end campaign time and supports circuit batching, at the cost of somewhat higher marginal KL here.
+For similar shallow expectation-value generators and comparable protocols, practitioners who prioritize marginal distributional fidelity and can tolerate long campaign times may find trapped-ion execution aligned with their goals; those who prioritize turnaround and sample throughput may find superconducting execution aligned with theirs, optionally with readout mitigation on IBM stacks.

 We have also recorded the timing of the runs.
-The timing on {\tt aria-1} is much worse than on {\tt ibm{\_}torino}.
+The timing on \ionq\ is much worse than on \ibm.
 This reflects the fact that trapped-ion qubits are significantly slower than superconducting transmon qubits as exemplified in Table~\ref{table:specifications}.
-The total number of jobs on {\tt aria-1} is 12,500, equivalent to the total number of circuits executed on the device, for an average execution time per job of $17.3\pm 0.5$~s, as reported by IonQ.
-We have executed 512 shots on {\tt aria-1}, so that the average execution time per circuit and per shot is $34\pm 1$~ms. The total execution time in order to obtain the full generated sample set on the IonQ quantum computer is 59~hrs, 57~min, 31~s.
+The total number of jobs on \ionq\ is 12,500, equivalent to the total number of circuits executed on the device, for an average execution time per job of $17.3\pm 0.5$~s, as reported by IonQ.
+We have executed 512 shots on \ionq, so that the average execution time per circuit and per shot is $34\pm 1$~ms. The total execution time in order to obtain the full generated sample set on the IonQ quantum computer is 59~hrs, 57~min, and 31~s.